galacticfls/template-terms-of-service/terms_template.md

 ## Questions & Contact Information

 Questions or comments about the Service may be directed to us at the email address support@galacticfiles.com.

+<sup>These terms of use and associated documents are available to you at https://github.com/galacticfls/template-terms-of-service under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) Creative Commons license.</sup>